10 Best Snorkeling Spots In Jamaica

 Found off Negril, this 40-feet-deep site, reachable by boat only, is popular among scuba divers for its caves.
 The caves are more easily enjoyed by scuba, but their exterior walls, with yellow sponges that reach floor to ceiling, as well as tube and elephant ear sponges, leave plenty for snorkelers to appreciate.

-Mountains of corals slope down with sand channels running in between; the sand channels serve as a nice contrast, making it easy to spy stingrays, lobsters and sea stars from the surface.
+Mountains of corals slope down with sand channels running in between; the sand channels serve as a nice contrast, making it easy to spy stingrays, lobsters, and sea stars from the surface.
 It's easy to see why snorkeling in Negril, Jamaica tops the list for snorkelers.

 Pear Tree Bottom Reef

 Along Jamaica's north coast, about a mile west of the town of Runaway Bay, you'll find a small cove where Pear Tree River meets the Caribbean Sea.
 Head to the west side of this white-sand cove to find a spot where the beach forms a point.
-From here, it's a 2-minute swim to the reefs and a sheer drop-off.
+From here, it's a two-minute swim to the reefs and a sheer drop-off.

-Because deep waters are found so close to shore at this spot, snorkelers can be treated to sightings of barracuda, eagle rays and other bigger marine life.
+Because deep waters are found so close to shore at this spot, snorkelers can be treated to sightings of barracuda, eagle rays, and other bigger marine life.

 Marley's Garden

 This 40-foot-deep reef is typically visited by day boats departing Montego Bay.
 If you can handle entering the ocean from a boat, you'll be treated to reefs alive with elkhorn corals and sea fans.
-This site is also one of the area's most colorful, thanks to the yellows of the sergeant major fish, the purples of the sea fans and the reds of the squirrelfish hiding under ledges.
+This site is also one of the area's most colorful, thanks to the yellows of the sergeant major fish, the purples of the sea fans, and the reds of the squirrelfish hiding under ledges.

 Bluefields Beach

-Bluefields Beach is one of the best beaches in Jamaica for Snorkeling.
-Quieter than most beaches on Jamaica, this spot on the island's southwest coast offers reefs covered in encrusting corals, brain corals and sponges in a rainbow of colors.
-Visit during the week to escape the crowds and increase the likelihood of seeing turtles, stingrays and other larger finds.
+Bluefields Beach is one of the best beaches in Jamaica for snorkeling.
+Quieter than most beaches on Jamaica, this spot on the island's southwest coast offers reefs covered in encrusting corals, brain corals, and sponges in a rainbow of colors.
+Visit during the week to escape the crowds and increase the likelihood of seeing turtles, stingrays, and other larger finds.

 Luminous Lagoon